A-Maugli/Ledger-Safe-Backup/README.md

 Problem:
 Ledger HW wallet has a 24-word master passphrase.
 This passphrase should never be entered into a computer, to keep it safe.
-But at the same time it should be backed up securely.
+But at the same time, it should be backed up securely.
-The backup should be in the form of shares, where m out of n shares is enough for recovery.
+The backup should be in the form of shares, where m out of n shares is sufficient for recovery.

 ## Backup
-- Set up a secure computing environment
+- Set up a secure computing environment.
-- Create a One Time Pad (OTP)
+- Create a one-time pad (OTP).
-- Using SHA256SUM, create checksum for the One Time Pad
+- Create a checksum for the OTP.
-- Using SLIP39, convert the One Time Pad into shares
+- Using SLIP39, convert the OTP into shares.
-- Write down the One Time Pad, the checksum and the SLIP39 shares on a piece of paper
+- Write down the OTP, the checksum and the SLIP39 shares on a piece of paper.
-- Print out auxiliary tables: xor, ascii_hex
+- Print out auxiliary tables: xor_table.txt, ascii_hex.txt
 - Turn off computer.
 From now on, work manually.
-- Compute encrypted passphrase, by manually computing Ledger Passprase XOR OTP
+- Compute the encrypted passphrase, by manually XORing Ledger Passphrase with the OTP.
 - Create shares.
-Every share contains the entire encrypted passphrase, and a SLIP39 share
+Every share contains the entire encrypted passphrase and a SLIP39 share.
-- Check the correctness of computation by executing a complete restore process
+- Verify the correctness of computation by performing a complete restore process.
-- Store the shares inb safes of relatives/attonies/banks.
+- Store the shares in safes of relatives/attorneys/banks.

 See the details at ./doc/ledger_safe_backup_example.txt

 ## Restore
-- Collect the required number of shares
+- Collect the required number of shares.
-- Set up a secure computing environment
+- Set up a secure computing environment.
-- Using Slip39 combine, compute the OTP from the shares
+- Using SLIP39 combine, compute the OTP from the shares.
-- Compute SHA256SUM of the OTP, compare with checksum on shares
+- Compute the checksum of the OTP and compare it with checksum on shares.
-- Write down OTP on a piece of paper
+- Write down the OTP on a piece of paper.
-- Print out aux tables: xor, ascii_hex, word4_word
+- Print out aux tables: xor_table.txt, ascii_hex.txt, word4_word.txt
-- Switch off computer.
+- Turn off the computer.
 From now on, work manually.
-- Compute decrypted passphrase, using the aux tables
+- Compute the decrypted passphrase using the auxiliary tables.
-- Enter the passphrase into a Ledger HW wallet
+- Enter the passphrase into a Ledger HW wallet.
-- Restore your accounts, check addresses and balances.
+- Restore your accounts and verify addresses and balances.

 See the details at ./doc/ledger_safe_restore_example.txt